metsko/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 # Practice Exam 1

-1. AWS allows users to manage their resources using a web based user interface.
-What is the name of this interface?
+1. *AWS allows users to manage their resources using a web based user interface.
+What is the name of this interface*?
     - A. AWS CLI.
     - B. AWS API.
     - C. AWS SDK.